 Then we stir it until the avocado starts to warm and smush in a little.

-And then serve right away while the kalette still has a little crisp to it!
+And then serve right away while the Kalettes still have a little crisp to them!

 Some Variations on this Kalette Recipe

 - I decided to make this a fully vegan recipe, but you could add grated parmesan cheese or crumbled feta cheese to the top if this isn’t important to you.